Charles Maurras: Vichy regime, arrest and death

-A pre-war admirer of de Gaulle, who himself had been influenced by Maurras' integralism, Maurras then harshly criticized the General in exile.
+A pre-war admirer of de Gaulle, who himself had been influenced by Maurras' integralism, Maurras then harshly criticised the General in exile.
 He later claimed he believed that Pétain was playing a "double game", working for an Allied victory in secret.

-After the liberation of France, Maurras was arrested in September 1944 together with his right-hand man Maurice Pujo, and indicted before the High Court of Lyon for "complicity with the enemy" on the basis of the articles he had published since the beginning of the war.
+After the liberation of France Maurras was arrested in September 1944 together with his right-hand man Maurice Pujo, and indicted before the High Court of Lyon for "complicity with the enemy" on the basis of the articles he had published since the beginning of the war.
 At the end of the trial, during which there were many irregularities such as false dating or truncated quotations, Maurras was sentenced to life imprisonment and deprivation of civil liberties.
 He was automatically dismissed from the Académie française (a measure included in the ordinance of 26 December 1944).
 His response to his conviction was to exclaim C'est la revanche de Dreyfus! ("It's Dreyfus's revenge!")

-According to historian Eugen Weber, the trial against Maurras was political and was rigged against him.
+According to the historian Eugen Weber the trial against Maurras was political and was rigged against him.
 Weber writes that the jurors who were chosen for Maurras' case were taken from a list drawn up by his political enemies.

 Meanwhile, the Académie française declared his seat vacant, as it had for Pétain's, instead of expelling him as it did for Abel Hermant and Abel Bonnard.
 (The academy waited until his death to elect his successor, and chose Antoine de Lévis-Mirepoix, who was himself influenced by Action Française and collaborated with Pierre Boutang's monarchist review La Nation Française.)

-After being imprisoned in Riom and then Clairvaux, Maurras was released in March 1952 to be hospitalized.
+After being imprisoned in Riom and then Clairvaux, Maurras was released in March 1952 to be hospitalised.
 He was supported by Henry Bordeaux, who repeatedly asked the President of the Republic, Vincent Auriol, to pardon Maurras.
 Although weakened, Maurras collaborated with Aspects de la France, which had replaced the outlawed review Action Française in 1947.
 He was transferred to a clinic in Tours, where he died soon afterwards.
-In his last days he readopted the Catholic faith of his childhood and received the last rites.
+In his last days, he readopted the Catholic faith of his childhood and received the last rites.